e-Contract/eid-applet/trunk/README.txt

 === 5.
 Eclipse IDE

-You can use the m2eclipse Eclipse plugin to import the Maven projects.
+You can use the m2eclipse Eclipse plugin to import the Maven projects although the m2eclipse Eclipse plugin does not yet understand the entire project structure.

 Another option is to use the Maven Eclipse plugin.

 The Eclipse project files can be created via:
-	mvn -Denv=sdk eclipse:eclipse
+	mvn -Psdk eclipse:eclipse

 Afterwards simply import the projects in Eclipse via:
 	File -> Import... -> General:Existing Projects into Workspace